 <TextBlock Text="Page 2" FontWeight="Light" FontSize="24" Margin="12" />

 </Grid>

+Note: ThemeResource is a XAML markup extensions that allows you to reference XAML styles defined elsewhere in a XAML Resource Dictionary.
+ThemeResource can dynamically use different resource dictionaries to reflect the user’s active system theme at runtime.
+A StaticResource reference differs in that it does not update at runtime.

+For more information on using the ThemeResource extension, visit https://msdn.microsoft.com/en-us/library/windows/apps/dn263118.aspx

 Open MainPage.xaml and add a page title there as well.
 Our pages are simple, so it will be helpful to know where we are once we introduce navigation.